Special Operations Center "East" (Ukraine): History

 By the directive of the Minister of Defense of Ukraine dated 3 June 1998, the 10th OBr SpP was reformed into the 1st Separate Special Purpose Regiment (1 OP SpP 32 AK).
 According to the results of 1999-2000, the 1st OP SpP was recognized by the commander of the forces of the Southern OK of the Ground Forces of the Armed Forces of Ukraine as one of the best parts of the Southern Operational Command.

 On September 7, 2000, the 1st Separate Special Purpose Regiment was renamed the 3rd Separate Special Purpose Regiment and in July 2003 was relocated from the city of Staryi Krym to the city of Kropyvnytskyi (then Kirovohrad).

 Representatives of the regiment represented the Armed Forces of Ukraine for two years in a row at international competitions of intelligence groups held in Slovakia, where they won prizes among teams from more than ten participating countries.

 War in Donbas

 In June 2014, the soldiers of the regiment defended the storage bases of armored weapons in Artemivsk.

-In July 2014, a detachment of the regiment carried out a pilot evacuation operation near Snizhny.
-The group was surrounded, 10 people died together with the group commander, Lt.
-Col. Serhii Lysenko.
+July 29, 2014 became one of the most tragic days for the regiment, when the largest number of special forces died at the same time.
+Led by captains Taras Karpa and Kyril Andriyenko, reconnaissance groups, a total of 19 fighters while carrying out a pilot evacuation operation for the downed Ukrainian Su-25 aircraft got ambushed near the village of Latysheve in Donetsk region.
+10 fighters of the regiment died in the battle, along with the group commander Lt.
+Col. Sergiy Lyschenko.

 Special forces of the regiment participated in the Fights on the Ukrainian–Russian border.
-A group under the command of Yuriy Kovalenko on two APCs provided intelligence to the Ukrainian military after commanding a crossing of the Mius River near Kozhevna.
+A group under the command of Yuriy Kovalenko on two Armoured personnel carrier Armoured personnel carriers provided intelligence to the Ukrainian military after commanding a crossing of the Mius River near Kozhevna.
 Near Dibrovka, the group discovered an enemy ambush, and a battle ensued.

 One special forces officer was killed, eight were wounded, two Mi-24s had to be called to help, which dealt a devastating blow to the militants.